JAZ Improv: Pirate Series : Release the Kraken!

 The perfect coffee to prepare you to pillage and plunder!
 High in caffeine and long on rich, back-palate satisfaction.
 Release the Kraken has a multi-temperature (Harlequin) roast of our new India Robusta with a little Vietnamese Robusta and Blue Son La Bourbon Arabica in a nod to Shi Yang aka Ching Shih aka Zheng Yi Sao who first fought as a pirate privateer for the Vietnamese Tây Sơn dynasty in its war against the fading Qing Dynasty of China.
 She eventually came to command hundreds of ships in a Pirate Confederation that essentially took control of the South China Sea and prevailed against all comers including the East India Company, the Portuguese Empire, and Qing China.

-This blend is made extra strong and flavorful with India Robusta extract and organic, natural flavors including flower blossom water.
+This blend is made extra strong and flavorful with India Robusta extract and organic, natural flavors including flower blossom water... enhancements that are consistent with the time and locale of coffee in that era.
 The flavoring is subtle, emphasizing the natural tones of the beans and elevating this blend to an intensity that would put (extra) hair on the chest of any respectable Pirate, male or female :-)

-As with all our JAZ Improv coffees, this is a labor of love by Len made accessible at the promotional price of $5, and will be in limited supply and subject to the trade winds as to availability.
+As with all our JAZ Improv coffees, this is a labor of love by Len made accessible at the special price of $7.

 8 ounces.
 Please select drip grind or whole bean.
 Enjoy it now before this ship has sailed!

 Around the turn of the 19th century, the Qing dynasty (China's last dynasty before becoming a Republic) was learning hard lessons about their isolation and lack of modernization.
 This once-noble dynasty found itself thwarted on all sides by enemies using more modern ships, equipment, and strategies.